 Forms of a verb are not analyzed into morphs

 The lexical category verb is inflected in hundreds (or thousands) of ways in the language and it is the only category that inflects.
 We do not analyze a form of a verb into its morphs.
 Such an analysis is best reserved for a separate component of inflectional morphology and is certainly required in order to do syntactic analyses of various kinds.

 Forthcoming in the package

 The next version of this package might well contain a POS tagger.
-A higher F-measure of the word segmentation system (which currently is 0.970 while that of the open access model is somewhat lower) is something we would like to see as well.
+A raise in the F-measure of the word segmentation system (which currently is somewhere near 0.96) is another thing worth aiming at.